raspberrypilearning/explore-a-3d-world/en/quiz1/question_3.md

   --- feedback ---
 That's not it.
-Forgetting to add a semi-colon ';' to the end of a line is a common mistake in C#, but this code does have a semi-colon at the end of the line.
+Forgetting to add a semi-colon `;` to the end of a line is a common mistake in C#, but this code does have a semi-colon at the end of the line.

   --- /feedback ---

-- ( ) Drag the script to the Player Game object in the Inspector
+- ( ) Drag the script to the Player GameObject in the Inspector

   --- feedback ---

   That's not it.
-It's easy to forget to attach a new script to a Game object, but the code is running once so that's not the problem here.
+It's easy to forget to attach a new script to a GameObject, but the code is running once so that's not the problem here.

   --- /feedback ---

-- (x) Move the code in the `Start` method to the `Update` method
+- (x) Move the code from the `Start` method to the `Update` method

   --- feedback ---

   Yes!
-The `Debug.Log(speed);` line is in the `Start` method which only runs once, before the first frame.
-Moving the code to the `Update` method will run the code every frame so the player's vertical position will keep printing.
+The `Debug.Log(speed);` line is in the `Start` method, which only runs once, before the first frame.
+Moving the code to the `Update` method will run the code every frame so the Player's vertical position will keep printing.

   --- /feedback ---